molivil/warnick/README.md

 ## Usage
 ```
-$ get.sh <url> [datestring]
+$ get.sh <URL> [datestring] [owner] [maxdepth]
 $ get.sh www.domain.com
 $ get.sh www.domain.com 1997
 $ get.sh www.domain.com 199704
-$ get.sh www.domain.com/path_to/file.html 19970411
+$ get.sh www.domain.com/path_to/file.html 19970411 nobody 5
 ```
-This will start mirroring content from archive.org under the given path and date.
+This will mirror the given URL from archive.org under the given path and date, and store the site files under the subdirectory ./sites/www.domain.com"

+## Parameters explained
+### URL
+Mirror an Wayback Machine URL specified with this parameter.
+The "http://" -prefix is not required.

+### Datestring
+Target a specific date.
+The targeted date will be used when discovering files from archive.org.
 Datestring must be given in YYYYMMDD format.
 You may omit the month and day.

+### Owner
+This sets the job owner for the script.
+Use "nobody" here at all times, unless the script is used as part of a web integration in a multiuser environment.

+### Maxdepth
+Override the default maxdepth value specified with the $defaultmaxdepth environment variable.

+This sets the default maximum depth hardlimit, and will exit the subprocess once the limit has been reached.
+If the site is large, do not use much more than 5 or 6 here, to prevent the script from entering seemingly neverending infinite loops.
+In many cases a page that is 5 links deep can be reached from a page that is at a shallower depth, unless the web site happens to be a portal, so it should be relatively safe to use a lower value here, such as 4 or 5.

+## Important!
+If you specify a maxdepth, you must also specify an owner.
+Owner must "nobody", or $defaultowner, unless used in a multi-user environment in a web integration.